fanbu1995/fanbu1995.github.io/aboutme.md

 ## I Love Writing

-I have a blog [here](http://fanny-hi.lofter.com/), where I post movie reviews, tennis reviews and babblings.
-Note that it's in **Chinese**.
+I have a blog (link unavaible for now) written in **Chinese**, where I post movie reviews, tennis reviews and babblings.

 I will gradually translate some of my past works into **English** and post them on the [blog page](https://https://fanbuduke17.github.io/blog).